robbelouwet/masterthesis-forkskinny/reports/second_semester/week9.md

 # Saturday

-Fixed the accelerated slicing to work on all slice sizes.
-The speedup is more or less equivalent for other slice sizes.
+Fixed the accelerated slicing to work on all slice_internal sizes.
+The speedup is more or less equivalent for other slice_internal sizes.
-I also started on the segmenting approach where I basically group multiple slices of the same significance relative to their cell (so slice 0, 4, 8 and 12) and group them in a 'sqegment' which is basically a 256-bit SIMD register.
+I also started on the segmenting approach where I basically group multiple slices of the same significance relative to their cell (so slice_internal 0, 4, 8 and 12) and group them in a 'sqegment' which is basically a 256-bit SIMD register.
 By doing this, I can significantly speed up the round operations.
 I refactored the code to adhere to the segmentation approach and already implemented the s box and round key injection step in the segmented approach.